A short story about a drifter who picks the wrong diner to stick up.

 The mother and father wielded matching pairs of his and hers Glocks.
-Their two young boys aimed their AK-47’s at the Drifter’s back, while their younger sister hid with her pink PPK under the table.
+Their two young boys aimed their AK-47’s at the Drifter’s back, while their younger sister hid under the table with her pink PPK.

 The drunk sat on his stool, shaking his head as he poured himself another shot.
-Everyone else in the diner was armed on their feet in a classic standoff with no one willing to give in.
+Everyone else in the diner was on their feet, armed in a classic standoff with no one willing to give in.

 The Drifter pulled the hammer back on his Colt revolver, despite the fact that the six-shooter was not even loaded.
 He never imagined he would actually have to use the gun after robbing dozens of diners across the country without so much as a hint of resistance.

 “What is this place?”
 The Drifter grew with anxiety.
-He backed away from the counter swinging his firearm around the diner, unsure of whom to point it at.
-He bumped into a chair from the nuclear family’s table, looked down, and saw the daughter crouching on the floor.
-The Drifter grabbed the girl by the arm, and the PPK slipped from her hand.
-The Drifter used the girl as a human shield, holding the cold metal barrel of his empty Colt revolver to her head.
+He backed away from the counter swinging his firearm around the diner, unsure where to point it.
+He bumped into a chair from the family’s table, looked down, and saw the daughter crouching on the floor.
+The Drifter grabbed her by the arm, and the PPK slipped from her hand.
+He used the girl as a human shield, holding the cold metal barrel of his empty revolver to her head.

-“Give me the money, or I’ll pull the trigger!” shouted the Drifter.
+“Give me the money, or I’ll pull the trigger!” he shouted.

 “Just pay your bill and get on out of here,” said the cook while keeping a steady aim with his shotgun.

 “Are you people crazy?”
-The Colt revolver trembled in the Drifter’s hand.
+The Colt trembled in the Drifter’s hand.
 “I’ll—”